-" Failure to salute " ran this long reed, " shows a lack of efficiency, a ok of spirit and a lack of discipline. soldier who fails to salute an neer is either ill-trained, insolent or
+"Failure to salute" ran this long screed, "shows a lack of efficiency, a lack of spirit and a lack of discipline.
+A soldier who fails to salute an officer is either ill-trained, insolent or

-The document then argued that all this lack of discipline leads to ara being lost."
+The document then argued that "all this lack of discipline leads to wars being lost."

-Obviously, the loss of Tobruk is e to bad saluting!
+Obviously, the loss of Tobruk is due to bad saluting!

+HAT-TIPPING

-AT-TIPPING The old "squire" mentality is still adominant among officers, who ink that a servant who doesn't tip s hat is a discontented fellow-probly a trade unionist.
+The old "squire" mentality is still predominant among officers, who think that a servant who doesn't tip his hat is a discontented fellow-probably a trade unionist.

-"Why should we peer into every ssing car travelling at about from to 50 miles per hour and salute uniform, which in five cases out of n, contains only an A.T.S. driver or officer's batman?"
+"Why should we peer into every passing car travelling at about from 40 to 50 miles per hour and salute a uniform, which in five cases out of ten, contains only an A.T.S. driver or an officer's batman?"

-he latest defeats have been contrid in large part by the blunders stupidities of the officer caste, by stifling of the initiative and recefulness of the rank and file er.
-One of the reasons for Roms victories was the fact that in the ble heat of the African desert at nottest period of the year, the Britgeneral ancluded that an offensive impossible . . . and just at this lers of inventive genius. like the one described above, who are obviously far superior, mentally and in their knowledge of mechanical warfare are far in advance of their so-called "superiors".
+The latest defeats have been contributed in large part by the blunders and stupidities of the officer caste, by their stifling of the initiative and resourcefulness of the rank and file soldier.
+One of the reasons for Rommel's victories was the fact that in the terrible heat of the African desert at the hottest period of the year, the British generals concluded that an offensive was impossible . . . and just at this described above, who are obviously far superior, mentally and in their know ledge of mechanical warfare are far in advance of their so-called "superiors".
 In addition to that, they are the ones who are concerned with a genuine war against fascism.